mrd0ll4r/oktopus/README.md

 Check out [docker-compose/](docker-compose/README.md).

 You can then use the `post-cids` tool to post CIDs from stdin to RabbitMQ, which will trigger the indexing of those CIDs.
+The `notifier` tool can be used to notify other services of finished downloads, see also the `--notify` option of file workers.

 ### Manually